 This session will equip client countries with a deeper understanding of buyer demands across different markets and explore available options for monetizing units.
 It will also help identify the capacities needed to conduct successful carbon market transactions.

-Day 2 will close with an interactive showcase of PMI tools and solutions that support countries’ engagement in international carbon markets.
-Participants will rotate through stations demonstrating practical applications of various tools.
+Day 2 will close with an interactive showcase of tools and solutions that support countries’ engagement in international carbon markets.

 B6.
 CLOSING REMARKS: Partnerships for Development